mocco/django-fabric/README.md

 ## Usage

 Create a `fabfile.py` in your project directory.
 You can see example of a fabfile below.
+If you run into problems with settings where fabric cannot locate settings add `sys.path.append(os.path.dirname(__file__))` to your fabfile.

 ```python
 from fabric.decorators import task